kevprice83/Custom-signup-flows-3scale-Dev-portal/README.md

 -----------------

 ### Demos & Workshops
 These templates can be used in conjunction with one another if you're demoing the 3scale Developer Portal and the potential it has.
-Having the 4 different flows extracted into separate partials makes it very easy to manage and once the test Account & User is set up for demo purposes this should result in a pretty slick demo.
+Having the 4 different flows extracted into separate partials makes it very easy to manage and once the test Account & User is set up for demo purposes this should result in a very easy to execute demo.

 ### JavaScript functions
 There are some custom snippets of JavaScript in a few of the templates also.